 Travelers Who Value Timely Trip Delay Coverage – The Chase Sapphire Preferred and Reserve offer similar insurance packages, although the Reserve’s is a little better.
 In particular, the trip delay coverage on the Reserve is superior for delays that don’t require an overnight stay.
 With the Preferred, you’re not covered for any expenses until your delay is 12 hours or requires an overnight stay.
 With the Reserve, you’re covered after just 6 hours.
 In 6 hours, you’d definitely have to spring for a meal, and if you’re traveling as a family, that can get pricey.

 CSP vs. CSR: The Bottom Line

 The Chase Sapphire Preferred and the Chase Sapphire Reserve are both excellent travel rewards cards with attractive signup bonuses and solid benefits.

 If you’re just getting started with travel rewards, I recommend beginning with the Preferred.
 The signup bonus is larger, and the much lower annual fee feels like less of a risk.
-If you decide later that the Reserve’s $450 annual fee is worth it, you can always upgrade.
+If you decide later that the Reserve’s $550 annual fee is worth it, you can always upgrade later.

 That said, when you consider the $300 travel credit, the airport lounge access, and the Global Entry/TSA Precheck credit, you don’t need to spend a fortune on travel and restaurants to get value from the Chase Sapphire Reserve.
-Depending how you choose to redeem your points, anywhere from $2,000 to $3,500 a year is enough to make it worth the higher fee.
+If you spend a few thousand dollars on travel and restaurants every year, simply using the airport lounge access is likely enough to make it worth the higher fee.

 Which card do you have and what’s your favorite benefit?
 Share with us in the comments below!